 A cloud is an IT environment that abstracts, pools, and shares IT resources across a network.
-An edge is a computing location at the edge of a network, along with the hardware and software at those physical locations.
+The edge refers to devices at or near the physical location of either the user or the source of the data.
 Cloud computing is the act of running workloads within clouds, while edge computing is the act of running workloads on edge devices.

 But edge computing, when used as part of manufacturing, mining, processing, or shipping operations rarely exists without IoT.
 That’s because IoT devices—everyday physical objects that collect and transfer data or dictate actions like controlling switches, locks, motors, or robots—are the sources and destinations that edge devices process and activate without relying on a central location or cloud.

 - Home automation is generally an IoT exercise.
 Your phone and smart home devices (light bulbs, thermostats, and outlets) are all IoT devices, because they simply send data—and execution decisions—back and forth (sometimes through a cloud).
 Neither your phone nor smart devices are processing the data they collect.

 - Satellite imagery—like the kind being used on the International Space Station (ISS)— is an edge computing exercise.
 Edge devices physically located on the ISS are running containerized analytical code as a single-node Red Hat® OpenShift® cluster that connects to IBM Cloud on Earth.
 Only images that are worth transfering are sent down to the ground.
 Edge computing is a necessary step here because the sheer volume of data collected is too much to send to an Earth-based cloud.